shihab97820/base-learning/README.md

 Understanding the OP Stack helped me realize that Base is more than just a Layer 2—it is part of a larger ecosystem working toward a more scalable, efficient, and accessible future for Web3.

 **#Base #BuildOnBase #OPStack #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 10 – Understanding Onchain Identity 🆔

+Today's learning focused on the importance of onchain identity and how it enhances the user experience within the Base ecosystem.

+I learned that an onchain identity allows users to build a verifiable digital presence through their wallet activity, achievements, and interactions with decentralized applications.
+Instead of relying on traditional accounts, users can own and control their identity while maintaining transparency and interoperability across different Web3 platforms.

+Exploring this concept helped me understand that onchain identity is becoming a key building block for the future of decentralized communities, reputation systems, and personalized onchain experiences.

+**#Base #BuildOnBase #OnchainIdentity #Web3 #Ethereum #Layer2 #100DaysOfBase**